Logging

 Configuring Log Destinations

-Logging is backed by the Banzai Cloud Logging Operator, and so is controlled by Flows/ClusterFlows and Outputs/ClusterOutputs.
-You can route and filter logs as you like by applying these CRDs to the Harvester cluster.
+Logging operations are backed by the Logging Operator and controlled using Fluentd resources, particularly Flow and ClusterFlow and Outputs and ClusterOutput.
+You can route and filter logs by applying these CRDs to the Harvester cluster.

 When applying new Outputs and Flows to the cluster, it can take some time for the logging operator to effectively apply them.
 So please allow a few minutes for the logs to start flowing.